-Start your day trip from Bled to Triglav National Park on the boardwalks of Vintgar, the most popular gorge in Slovenia, and wear out your cameras on this 1.5 hrs walk of spectacular scenery in Parc national du Triglav.
+Start your day trip from Bled to Triglav National Park on the boardwalks of Vintgar, the most popular gorge in Slovenia, and wear out your cameras on this 1.5 hrs walk of spectacular scenery in Triglav National Park.
 After Vintgar, we will continue away from the regular tourist paths and venture into the lesser-known valleys, Radovna and Krma.
 There, we will see a mix of beautiful forests and grazing meadows surrounded by towering peaks of the Julian Alps.
 Feel how time stands still in the tiny shepherding villages, untouched by the fast-paced tempo of the outside world.

 The next destination is Vrata Valley (vrata=gates) in the very heart of Triglav National Park, a gate to the highest peaks of Slovenia, marked by the flow of Triglavska Bistrica stream.
 We will stop at Peričnik waterfall, a narrow stream of water that cascades over two ledges carved into the sheer rocks and drops into a pool below.
 The most unique feature of this waterfall is a footpath that leads around the falling water, allowing visitors to observe it up close and feel the spray of tiny droplets on their skins.